 The Ricoh GR has been a great little addition to my kit but better yet, it’s been an excellent addition to my pocket.
-At $600 for a new Ricoh GR, it’s a capable point and shoot and the power and size ratio can’t be beat.
+At $550 (USD, as of July 2019) for a new Ricoh GR II, it’s a capable point and shoot and the power and size ratio can’t be beat.

 If you liked this review, I'd appreciate it if you make your purchase(s) through the affiliate link below.
 Thanks!

 More Sample Images